kelvinlim/pytetrad_plus/README.md

 If JAVA_HOME is not initialized (VA Azure Virtual Desktop), place a file .javarc in your home directory.
 This is generally not needed for linux or macos.
-It should contain the path for JAVA_HOME, where Java JDK 21+ is installed:
+It should contain the path for JAVA_HOME, where Java JDK 21+ is installed.

+Other paths include those for graphviz and for other executables

 ```
-JAVA_HOME=R:/path/jdk21
+JAVA_HOME="C:/Users/VHAMINLimK/OneDrive - Department of Veterans Affairs/CDA/jdk21.0.4_7"
+GRAPHVIZ_BIN="C:/Users/VHAMINLimK/OneDrive - Department of Veterans Affairs/CDA/windows_10_msbuild_Release_graphviz-9.0.0-win32/Graphviz/bin"
+BIN="C:/Users/VHAMINLimK/OneDrive - Department of Veterans Affairs/CDA/bin"

 ```
 To run the test program:
 ```